Nelitaa/I-love-food/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse and [Nelson Sakwa en Behance](https://www.behance.net/sakwadesignstudio)(Original design idea).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>